Postpartum and Breastfeeding

 Here are some things to keep in mind for your first postpartum bath:

-Keep it clean: Make sure your bathtub is clean before hopping in.
+• Keep it clean: Make sure your bathtub is clean before hopping in.
 You can also put a clean mat on the bottom to avoid slipping.

-Keep it simple: Use basic bath products that are free from harsh chemicals or synthetic scents.
+• Keep it simple: Use basic bath products that are free from harsh chemicals or synthetic scents.

-Keep it gentle: For those first few baths, wash your incision site or vaginal area by hand rather than with a loofah, bath sponge, or even a washcloth to avoid irritating the area.
+• Keep it gentle: For those first few baths, wash your incision site or vaginal area by hand rather than with a loofah, bath sponge, or even a washcloth to avoid irritating the area.

-Make it special: You waited for this bath, so make it special!
+• Make it special: You waited for this bath, so make it special!
 Light candles, play music or a podcast, get a comfy bath pillow or a new book—whatever feels like self-care to you.

 What about showering after birth?

 You can take a shower after a vaginal birth as soon as you feel ready and are physically able to stand.
-For many women, this is pretty soon after birth but if you're still not up to it, don't push yourself.
+For many women, this is pretty soon after birth, but if you're still not up to it, don't push yourself.
 If you had an epidural, you will need to wait until you can safely stand on your own (especially in a slippery shower).

 If you had a C-section, you can generally shower as soon as the next day, as long as you can stand.
-Be mindful of your incision and avoid washing it roughly or with irritating bath products.
+Be mindful of your incision and avoid washing it roughly or using irritating bath products.
 Always check with your provider before discharging, as everyone's situation is unique.

 There’s no rush to shower after birth—do what makes you feel good!